AppZung/react-native-code-push/docs/setup-android.md

 2. Update the `MainApplication` file to use CodePush via the following changes:

-    For React Native 0.73 and above: update the `MainApplication.kt`
+   If your MainApplication is a Kotlin file, update the `MainApplication.kt`

     ```kotlin
     ...